 Gyles has served on the appeals committee of what used to be called Action Research for the Crippled Child, now www.action.org.uk He is the patron of PetSavers, a division of the British Small Animal Veterinary Association dedicated to improving the health of pets, providing vets with a better understanding of the illnesses that affect animals: www.petsavers.org.uk.

-He is also a patron of the Polka Theatre for children in Wimbledon: www.polkatheatre.com, and an ambassador for the Old Sorting Office Arts Centre in Barnes: www.osoarts.org.uk and for the Orange Tree Theatre in Richmond: www.orangetreetheatre.co.uk
+He is the founder of the Poetry Together project which encourages young people and older people to learn poetry together: www.poetrytogether.com.
+He is a patron of the Polka Theatre for children in Wimbledon: www.polkatheatre.com, and an ambassador for the Old Sorting Office Arts Centre in Barnes: www.osoarts.org.uk and for the Orange Tree Theatre in Richmond: www.orangetreetheatre.co.uk

 Other charities he supports include: